MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/globalmacromodules.md

 Make sure to choose *Directory Structure* as *self-contained*.
 This ensures that all files of your module are stored in a single directory.
 {{</alert>}}

- Press *Next >* to edit further properties.
+ Click <field>Next ></field> to edit further properties.
 You have the opportunity to directly define the internal network of the macro module, for example, by copying an existing network.
 In this case, we could copy the network of the local macro module `Filter` we already created.
 In addition, you have the opportunity to directly create a Python file.
 Python scripting can be used for the implementation of module interactions and other module functionalities.
 More information about Python scripting can be found [here](./tutorials/basicmechanisms/macromodules/pythonscripting).

 {{< imagegallery 2 "images" "ProjectWizard1" "ProjectWizard2" >}}